UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Smart power strips eliminate wasteful vampire power by automatically disconnecting electronics when they are not in use.

-Vampire power,” also known as phantom load, refers to the electricity devices consume when they are plugged in but not in use.
+Vampire power,” also known as phantom load, refers to the electricity devices consume when they are plugged in but actively not in use.
 Modern electronics are rarely truly “off.”
-Instead, they sit in standby mode waiting for a remote signal or running background updates.
-While a single device might only draw a small amount of current, a house full of them adds up quickly.
-If you’ve ever felt like your bill is high even when everything looks “off,” standby power and wasted electricity are probably part of the reason.
+Instead, they sit in a passive standby mode waiting for a remote control signal, powering digital clocks, or running background software updates.
+While a single device might only draw a few watts, a home full of them adds up rapidly.
+To fully eliminate phantom loads, you have to physically sever the connection to the electrical grid.

 The average U.S. household spends roughly $100 or more every year on electricity for devices that are turned off or in standby mode, according to the Department of Energy.

-A standard surge protector protects your gear from voltage spikes, but it keeps the flow of electricity open 24/7.
+A standard surge protector defends your gear from voltage spikes, but it keeps the flow of electricity open 24/7.
 A smart power strip is different.
-It can cut power completely to specific outlets based on schedules, timers, or whether a primary device (like a TV) is turned off.
+It can cut power completely to specific outlets based on intelligent schedules, countdown timers, or whether a primary control device (like your main television) is turned off.
+Home entertainment centers and office desks are the primary culprits for phantom loads, making them the perfect places to deploy these smart devices.
 This physical disconnection stops the energy meter from spinning, ensuring you only pay for electricity you actually use.

 Illustration showing how a smart power strip can pay for itself through annual standby savings.